gamesbook/pyprototypr/docs/manual.rst

 A simple card deck example: Take 2
 ----------------------------------

-Open up a new text file with a text file editor (on Windows, use NotePad, on OS X, use TextEdit) and type the following:
+Open up a new text file with a text file editor (on Windows, use NotePad++, on OS X, use TextEdit) and type the following:

 .. code-block:: python

     from pyprototypr import *

-    Create(pagesize=A3,
+    Create(paper=A3,
            filename="example2.pdf")
     Deck(cards=9)
     Save()